Income Tax Debt

 Bankruptcy & Income Tax Debt

-What many people are unaware of is that when you file for bankruptcy, your personal income tax debts will also be covered.
+What many people are unaware of is that when you file for bankruptcy, your personal income tax debts will also be covered up to the date of filing your bankruptcy.
 However, filing for bankruptcy should only be considered in the most dire circumstances and isn’t something to be taken lightly.

-If you have more questions about income tax debt in Canada and solutions for how you can pay off your debt, please contact Dana MacRae Trustee in Bankruptcy today.
+If you have more questions about income tax debt in Canada and solutions for how you can pay off your debt, please contact Dana MacRae Licensed Insolvency Trustee today.
 We are experienced in debt repayment, debt consolidation and filing for bankruptcy.
 We can help find a debt repayment solution that works for you.